twooldridge/workshop/terminal.md

 ```

 ## R
-For all the R analyses here, we'll be working with relatively small pieces of data, and can therefore work locally as opposed to on the server.
-Depending on how we progress in this course, we may cover how to maintain R environments on the servers, and even how to use in conjunction with python.
+For all the R analyses here, we'll be working with relatively small pieces of data and can, therefore, work locally rather than on the server.
+Depending on how we progress in this course, we may cover how to maintain R environments on the servers and even how to use them in conjunction with Python.

-But for now, you just need RStudio installed on your desktop.
+But for now, you need [RStudio](https://posit.co/download/rstudio-desktop/) installed on your desktop.
 Open it up, and make sure you can install the following libraries:

 ```
 ## Miscellaneous plotting and data handling packaes